CleverRaven/Cataclysm-DDA/doc/TILESET.md

 #### Multitile

-`"multitile": true` signifies that there is an `additional_tiles` object with 1 or more dictionaries for entities and sprites associated with this tile, such as broken versions of an item or wall connections.
-Each dictionary in the list has an `"id`" field, as above, and a `"fg"` field, which can be a single filename, a list of filenames, or a list of dictionaries as above. `"rotates": true` is implied with it and can be omitted.
+`"multitile": true` signifies that there is an `additional_tiles` object with 1 or more objects for entities and sprites associated with this tile, such as broken versions of an item or wall connections.
+Each object in the array has an `"id`" field, as above, and a `"fg"` field, which can be a single basename, an array of basenames, or an array of objects as above. `"rotates": true` is implied with it and can be omitted.

 #### Multiple tile entries in the same file